Prevent a Drunk Driving Tragedy This Super Bowl Sunday with These Strategies

 That is why the National Highway Traffic Safety Administration (NHTSA) has partnered with local law enforcement for the Fans Don’t Let Fans Drive Drunk marketing campaign.
 It offers practical tips for partygoers on avoiding drunk driving accidents.

 Impaired driving was a factor in 29 percent of all fatal car accidents in 2015.
 These accidents caused 10,265 people to lose their lives.
+An experienced South Bend auto accident attorney can help victims of drunk drivers explore their legal options to recover compensation through a car accident injury claim.

 If you are hosting or attending a party this Super Bowl Sunday, the NHTSA's strategies could help save people's lives.